Murray State University: Academics

-Murray State University offers eleven associate programs, 64 bachelor programs, 42 master and specialist programs, and three doctoral programs which are administered through four academic colleges, two schools, 30 departments, and one joint program shared by the College of Business and the College of Science, Engineering, and Technology.
-The College of Business is the largest at Murray State, enrolling 23% of the undergraduate students.
+Murray State University offers nearly 150 academic programs including undergraduate, graduate and doctoral degree options.
+Certificate programs, as well as online programs, are available as well.
+Academic colleges and schools include the Arthur J. Bauernfeind College of Business; the College of Education and Human Services; the College of Humanities and Fine Arts; the Jesse D. Jones College of Science, Engineering and Technology; the Hutson College of Agriculture; and the College of Nursing and Health Sciences.

 Murray State has been institutionally accredited by the Southern Association of Colleges and Schools, Commission on Colleges, continuously since 1928.
 It is one of eight schools in the state of Kentucky to achieve AACSB accreditation of business programs; however, the school is not AACSB-accredited in accounting programs.
-Several other programs have achieved specialized accreditation: primarily programs in teaching, fine arts and nursing.
+Numerous other programs have achieved specialized accreditation: primarily programs in teaching, the sciences, business, fine arts and nursing.
 As a former normal school and teachers' college, Murray State is best known for its NCATE-accredited education programs.
 The Clinical Psychology Master's program is accredited by the Masters in Psychology and Counseling Accreditation Council (MPCAC).
 The university has also gained national recognition for its fine arts programs.
 The Department of Music has been a member of the National Association of Schools of Music since 1936.